|

 There are two types of enlightened beings in Buddhist scriptures and iconography.
 In Japan, the two types are referred to as Nyorai (this page) and Bosatsu.
 Both types embody spiritual enlightenment and serve as guardians, teachers, and saviors to the faithful.

-BUDDHA/ TATHAGATA / NYORAI The term "Buddha" -- past participle of Sanskrit buddh -- means to awaken or to know.
+BUDDHA/ TATHAGATA / NYORAI The term “Buddha” -- past participle of Sanskrit buddh -- means to awaken or to know.
 Buddha is not a personal name, but a term of praise, like messiah or christ, the anointed one.
 Other terms besides Buddha are used to refer to fully enlighted beings.
 The ten honorary titles (ten epithets) of Buddha, for example, reflect the Mahayana idea that the Historical Buddha is just one among many Buddha.
-In Japan, the preferred title is Tathagata (Sanskrit), which is rendered in Japanese as "Nyorai."
+In Japan, the preferred title is Tathagata (Sanskrit), which is rendered as “Nyorai” in Japanese.

 For all practical purposes, the words Buddha, Tathagata, and Nyorai are synonymous in modern English usage.
 Each is an honorific title given to those who have attained enlightenment.
 Gautama, the Historical Buddha, is among the most widely recognized Nyorai in Japan and mainland Asia.

 BOSATSU / BODHISATTVA.
-The second type of enlightened being is the Bosatsu (Bodhisattva) or Rakan (Arhat).
-The Bosatsu are associated with Mahayana Buddhism (the type most practiced in Japan), while the Rakan come from Theravadin traditions.
+The second type of enlightened being is the Bosatsu (Skt.
+Bodhisattva) or Rakan (Skt.
+Arhat).
+The Bosatsu are associated with Mahayana Buddhism (the type most practiced in Japan), while the Rakan come from Theravada traditions.
 One first becomes a Bodhisattva or Arhat before attaining Buddhahood.
-In Mahayana Buddhism (the type practiced in Japan), the Bosatsu is one who has reached the final stage of transmigration and awakening, just prior to becoming a Buddha.
+In Mahayana Buddhism, the Bosatsu is one who has reached the final stage of transmigration and awakening, just prior to becoming a Buddha.
 Those who become Bosatsu (or Arhat) will certainly achieve Buddhahood, but for a time, the Bosatsu renounce the blissful state of Nirvana (freedom from suffering), vowing to remain on earth in various guises (reincarnations) to help all living beings achieve salvation.
-Hozo Bosatsu, for example, after countless good deeds over countless years, becomes the Amida Nyorai.
-Please visit the Bosatsu Page for a listing of Japan's most revered Bosatsu.
-In artwork, the Bosatsu are often depicted as attendants to the Nyorai.
+Hōzō Bosatsu, for example, after countless good deeds over countless years, becomes Amida Buddba (Amida Nyorai).
+Please visit the Bosatsu Page for a listing of Japan’s most revered Bosatsu.
+In artwork, the Bosatsu are often depicted as attendants to the Nyorai (Buddha).
 Yet both types embody spiritual enlightenment and serve as guardians, teachers, and saviors to the faithful.
+To learn more about the differences between the Bosatsu (Bodhisattva) and Rakan (Arhat), please see Comparing Enlightened Beings in Theravada & Mahayana Buddhism.

 |